Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Coordinate-based Seismic Shot Interpolation

-Once the parameters of the neural network are optimized, the proposed CoBSI approach can generate data from the missing sources by querying $\mathcal{M}_{\boldsymbol{\theta}}$, using the corresponding coordinates $\boldsymbol{v}^{*}$ of the desired shot gathers to interpolate, as long as the input coordinates are in the same acquisition domain.
+\newtext{In step 1, the anisotropic positional encoding of each point $\boldsymbol{v}_i$ is calculated using Eq.
+4. Then, in lines $3-10$ the positional encodings and the amplitude values are used to train the MLP $\mathcal{N}_{\theta}$ in an end-to-end fashion, to obtain the optimized network parameters $\pmb{\theta^*}$, as in step $11$ of Algorithm \ref{alg:cobsi}.
+In lines $12-14$, the network with optimal parameters is used to estimate the amplitude values of the missing shots by querying $\mathcal{M}_{\boldsymbol{\theta}}$, using the corresponding coordinates $\mathcal{V}^* = \lbrace \boldsymbol{v}_i^{*} \rbrace_{i=1}^{mns} $ of the $s$ missing shot-gathers, as long as the input coordinates are in the same acquisition domain.
 Specifically, note that in terms of seismic surveys, the acquisition domain is related to the maximum coverage in receiver and source lines as shown in Figure~\ref{fig:cross-spread}.
+In Line $15$, these amplitudes are concatenated to the known data amplitudes, and rearranged as 2D structures corresponding to the seismic shots (Line $16$).
+Thus, a full seismic data cube $\mathcal{F}$ is obtained.}